voxpupuli/voxpupuli.github.io/_posts/2026-04-16-openvox-releases-at-speed-of-light.md

 That is less time compared to the sun being visible in Europe on that day (6:07 AM CEST to 8:07 PM CEST).

-The Vox Pupuli community has proven, that automation is the key to success.
+The Vox Pupuli community has proven that automation is the key to success.